 Alex Maino, LLB, BA

 Alex joined Gordon & Pilditch in 2021.
 Before that, she was a Prosecutor for the New Zealand Police in Auckland.
 Alex has also worked as a criminal defence and family lawyer in Christchurch and Timaru, predominantly specialising in family violence related work.

 Alex regularly appears in the District and High Court conducting judge- alone trials, sentencings, appeals and all other aspects of the trial process.

 Gordon & Pilditch is the Office of the Crown Solicitor for the Rotorua, Taupo and Tokoroa Region.
-Amanda Gordon (Crown Solicitor) and Chris Macklin lead a litigation team with experience in criminal and civil litigation before tribunals and courts at all levels.
+Amanda Gordon (Crown Solicitor) and Anna McConachy lead a litigation team with experience in criminal and civil litigation before tribunals and courts at all levels.
 Our expertise includes:

 - Prosecuting serious criminal cases on behalf of the Crown

 - Appeals for the Crown to the High Court and Court of Appeal